-All of our Propel students have an opportunity to intern according to their interests.
+All of our Propel students perform service-learning and other internships that reflect their interests.
 They work closely with our faculty and staff to select internships in conjunction with their employment coursework.
-Four of the required core courses have community engaged learning components that facilitates students learning in real-world situations.
+Four of the required core courses have learning components that facilitate students learning in real-world situations.
 Through these four classes, students complete the program with a minimum of three work-based experiences on their resumes.
-In addition to these experiences, project staff work with individuals to develop and implement plans for securing community employment as they graduate and transition from the program.
+In addition, Propel staff work with individuals to develop and implement plans for securing community employment as they graduate and transition from the program.

 - Gain work experience and transferable skills

 - Gain practical experience applying methods and theories learned in class

 - Network with professionals for references and future job opportunities

 - Develop new skills and refine others

 Propel also welcomes other UMKC students as interns for the Propel and Bridge to College programs.
 Contact Laura Hurse, Hursele@umkc.edu, or Kate Duffy, Duffymp@umkc.edu